Isaac Herbert Kempner: Civic contributions

 Kempner held various positions on the Galveston Cotton Exchange for the majority of his life.
 He was Galveston's finance commissioner from 1901 to 1915 and its mayor from 1917 to 1919.
 He is cited as one of the original proponents of the commission form of government.

 Legacy

-Sugar Land, the company town he helped found, has grown into the largest suburb of the Houston–Sugar Land–Baytown metropolitan area.
+Sugar Land, the company town he helped found, has grown into one of the largest suburbs of the Houston–Sugar Land–Baytown metropolitan area.
 Kempner High School in Sugar Land is named in his honor.
-An historical district of Galveston, TX – the Kempner Park neighborhood, is bounded by Broadway, 23rd Street, Seawall Boulevard, and 39th Street.
+A historical district of Galveston, the Kempner Park neighborhood, is bounded by Broadway, 23rd Street, Seawall Boulevard, and 39th Street.
 The entire stretch of 22nd Street in Galveston is named in his honor.
-After the Storm of 1900, he also was instrumental in financing the construction of the Galveston Seawall.
-Kempner, along with his siblings, was instrumental in the founding of the Harris & Eliza Kempner Fund, a charitable foundation dedicated to the health and well-being of Galveston families as well as the improvement of Galveston.
+After the Storm of 1900, he was instrumental in financing the construction of the Galveston Seawall.
+Kempner, along with his siblings, was a founder of the Harris & Eliza Kempner Fund, a charitable foundation dedicated to the health and well-being of Galveston families as well as the improvement of Galveston.

-His granddaughter, Lyda Ann Thomas, served as the Mayor of Galveston from 2004 to 2010.
+His granddaughter, Lyda Ann Thomas, served as the mayor of Galveston from 2004 to 2010.